Skip to main content

 Step 1 consists of multiple-choice questions (MCQs), also known as items, created by USMLE committees composed of faculty members, investigators, and clinicians with recognized prominence in their respective fields.
-Committee members are selected to provide broad representation from the academic, practice, and licensing communities across the United States and Canada.
+Committee members are selected to provide broad representation from the academic, practice, and licensing communities across the United States.

 Step 1 is designed to measure basic science knowledge.
 Some questions test the examinee's fund of information per se, but the majority of questions require the examinee to interpret graphic and tabular material, to identify gross and microscopic pathologic and normal specimens, and to solve problems through application of basic science principles.